kristinlyndal/data-viz/refugees.md

 One final test, this time with my classmates.
 They found the chart compelling.
 They thought it still read as critical of Biden but not untrustworthy.
 They suggested that I make the 2022 bar red to make it look like an alert.

-They said the missed some of the other data in the original chart, and they would like a comparison between the ceiling and number of admitted, where my redesign only showed the gap.
+They said they missed some of the other data in the original chart, and they would like a comparison between the ceiling and number of admitted, where my redesign only showed the gap.
 I agree that the original chart has value, but it's not the story I want to tell.
 I hopped into office hours to discuss and decided to keep that aspect as is.

 ## Final Solution